Staff-Alerts/project/updates/week0.md

   * Timeline
   * Objectives
   * Roles
-* Present initial servie design to SMEs for comment
+* Present initial service design to SMEs for comment

 ## Blockers, Issue or Questions